kaichaosun/blog/content/post/shell-cheat-sheet.md

 ---
 date: 2019-01-02
-title: Cheat sheet for Shell programming
+title: Cheatsheet for Shell programming
 ---

 ## If else